-The fish and chip shop Gurpal Benning opened in Birmingham with his cousin and brother is the first of many businesses the entrepreneur is hoping to open.
+The fish and chip shop Gurpal Benning opened in Birmingham with his cousin and brother is the first of many businesses

 "In 24 months I plan to be in a position where I can give up work altogether," he says.

 Gurpal, who is married with no children as yet, says he started thinking about buying a business because like many others he was tired of working for someone else.